rl-institut/spice_ev/doc/source/simulating_with_spiceev.rst

 File type: csv

-Needs one column with the energy price in ct/kWh (can have more columns, but only one is relevant).
+Needs one column with the energy price in €/kWh (can have more columns, but only one is relevant).
 The file is read line-by-line, with events starting at start_time and updating every interval (configurable).
-Can be created with generate_energy_price.py.

 **Configuration**

 File type: text

-Refer to generate.cfg and generate_from_simbev.cfg in examples folder.
+Refer to generate.cfg in examples folder.

 Output
 ......